 Pupils will be monitored closely as they walk to and from the pool area.
-Pupils will be clearly instructed not to enter the pool until they have permission.
-If a pupil needs to leave the pool for any reason, all staff will be made aware of this and will ensure the pupil remains adequately supervised.
+Pupils will be clearly instructed not to enter the pool until they have supervised.
 Staff will ensure they have a good understanding of the rules and guidelines for use of the pool and the changing areas, including emergency procedures.
 The teacher will ensure pupils know how to use safety and teaching equipment correctly, and staff will monitor pupils to ensure appropriate use.